 - Don’t reuse passwords.
 Use complex passwords that have some meaning to you so you can recall them.
 Password management programs can help.

 - Back up your data.
-If you do suffer a security breach, data backup is essential to repair the damage.
+If you do suffer a security breach, managed backup solutions are essential to repair the damage, you’ll also need to use a data management service, view this information here and learn more.

 These are just some of the best practices that can help you and your company avoid or minimize data theft.
 At Goldberg Segalla, we have an experienced team to provide planning and assessment of data privacy risks and compliance with rapidly evolving legal requirements.
 We also have the experience to comprehensively handle any data breach response.